ZafeerA123/nutribod-app/README.md

 3. You use this application at your own risk
 4. You will seek professional medical advice for all health concerns
 5. This application is not HIPAA compliant and should not be used by healthcare providers for patient data
+6. You agree to comply with the custom license terms for any use or modification

 For the complete legal disclaimer including liability limitations, privacy considerations, and terms of use, please read the [DISCLAIMER.md](DISCLAIMER.md) file.